Dixie Carter: Personal life

-In 1967, Carter married businessman Arthur Carter (no relation).
-Following the birth of her daughters, Carter left acting for eight years to raise her children with Arthur's three children, Jon, Whendy and Ellen Carter.
+In 1967, Carter married Arthur Carter (no relation), businessman and publisher of the New York Observer.
+Following the birth of their daughters –Mary Dixie (1968) and Ginna (1970)– Carter left acting for eight years to raise the girls with Arthur's three children, Jon, Whendy and Ellen Carter.

 She divorced Arthur Carter in 1977 and married theater and TV actor George Hearn the same year.
-Two years later, she divorced Hearn.
+Two years later, she and Hearn divorced.
+She married Hal Holbrook in 1984.

-She was married for the third time on May 27, 1984, to fellow actor Hal Holbrook whom she met on the set of The Killing of Randy Webster.
-She and Holbrook divided their time between their homes in Beverly Hills, California and McLemoresville, Tennessee where she cared for her father until his death.

-In 1996, Carter published a memoir titled Trying to Get to Heaven, in which she talked frankly about her life with Hal Holbrook, Designing Women and her plastic surgery during the show's run.
+In 1996, Carter published a memoir titled Trying to Get to Heaven, in which she talked frankly about her life with Holbrook, Designing Women and her plastic surgery during the show's run.
 She acknowledged, along with other celebrities, having used human growth hormone for its antiaging properties.

+Carter was a lifelong Methodist and a member of the McLemoresville United Methodist Church.

 Political views

 Carter was a registered Republican who described her political views as libertarian.
 She was interviewed by Bill O'Reilly along with Pat Boone at the 2000 Republican National Convention, and once jokingly described herself as "the only Republican in show business".
 However, Carter's Designing Women character, Julia Sugarbaker, was known for her liberal political views and related speeches, for which she was nicknamed "The Terminator."
-Carter disagreed with many of her character's beliefs, and made a deal with the show's producers that if Julia delivered a "Terminator" monologue, she would get to sing a song in a future episode.
+Carter disagreed with some of her character's beliefs, and made a deal with the show's producers that if Julia delivered a "Terminator" monologue, she would get to sing a song in a future episode.
+In later years she was also a libertarian Republican who supported civil rights and same-sex marriage.

 Death and legacy

-Carter died on April 10, 2010, in Houston, Texas.
-Carter's husband said her death was caused by complications from endometrial cancer, diagnosed earlier in 2010.
-Dixie Carter was interred in McLemoresville, Tennessee.
+On April 10, 2010, Carter died in Houston, at the age of 70, from complications of endometrial cancer.
+She was interred in McLemoresville, Tennessee.

 The Dixie Carter Performing Arts and Academic Enrichment Center (informally called "The Dixie") in Huntingdon, Tennessee, is named in honor of Carter.

-A public service announcement made by Carter in 2003 describing and offering outreach to sufferers of spasmodic torticollis/cervical dystonia began appearing in New York and New Jersey and then across the United States in 2010.
+A public service announcement made by Carter in 2003 describing and offering outreach to people with spasmodic torticollis/cervical dystonia began appearing in New York and New Jersey and then across the United States in 2010.